 - a.
 The Planning Board may consider granting a waiver to any of the provisions of this section if it is able to make one (1) or more of the following findings: - 1.
-The requested waiver is necessary to make the findings for design review approval; - 2.
-The requested waiver is necessary to support the provision of affordable housing units; - 3.
+The requested waiver is necessary to make the findings for design review approval;

+- 2. The requested waiver is necessary to support the provision of affordable housing units; - 3.
+The requested waiver is necessary to avoid an undue and substantial financial hardship caused by topographical conditions on the site; the size or configuration of the site; and/or other site constraints; and/or legal constraints and equivalent facilitation is not available; or - 3.
 A waiver is requested pursuant to State Density Bonus Law; or - 4.
 The requested waiver is necessary to avoid a conflict with adopted local, regional, State or Federal regulations. - b.
-Requests for waivers shall be transmitted to the Commission on Persons with Disabilities for review and comment prior to the Planning Board consideration of the waiver. - c.
+Requests for waivers shall be transmitted to the Commission on Disability Issues Persons with Disabilities for review and comment prior to the Planning Board consideration of the waiver. - c.
 When considering a request for a waiver, the Planning Board and the project applicant may consider incorporating other features into the project to compensate for the loss of required features or to improve the accessibility of the units.
 Those features may include: - 1.
 A wider front entry door of forty-two (42") inches in width. - 2.
 Blocking within the walls of all hallways to support future installation of grab bar/hand rails. - 3.
 Rocker light switches, electrical receptacles, and environmental controls placed at accessible heights throughout the units. - 4.
 Removable base cabinets in all bathrooms and/or kitchens. - 5.
-Accessible shower stalls or tubs in all bathrooms.

-- 6. Accessible medicine cabinet and integral mirror in all bathrooms. - 7.
+Accessible shower stalls or tubs in all bathrooms. - 6.
+Accessible medicine cabinet and integral mirror in all bathrooms. - 7.
 Accessible countertops with a thirty (30") inches wide workspace and/or one (1) or more fifteen (15") inch breadboards installed between twenty-eight (28") inches and thirty-two (32") inches in height in all kitchens. - 8.
-Any other feature that improves the design of the unit to accommodate visitors or residents with physical or other disabilities in a way that makes it useable by people with a range of abilities or disabilities.
+Any other feature that improves the design of the unit to accommodate visitors or residents with physical or other disabilities in a way that makes it useable by the greatest number of people with the widest reasonable a range of abilities or disabilities, to the greatest extent possible.